-The findings revealed that there is a significant effect cost allocation has on profitability of manufacturing firms in Hargeisa Somalia, this also implied that high cost allocation improves the level of profitability of Manufacturing firms in Hargeisa Somalia and poor cost allocation reduces it.
+The findings revealed that there is a significant effect cost allocation has on profitability of manufacturing firm of G.B.K Group of Companies Limited, this also implied that high cost allocation improves the level of profitability of Manufacturing firm of G.B.K Group of Companies Limited and poor cost allocation reduces it.
 This finding agrees with Kaplan and Cooper (2015) who argued that an effective cost allocation methodology enables an organization to identify what services are being provided and what they cost, to allocate costs to business units, and to manage cost recovery.
 Under this model, both the service provider and its respective consumers become aware of their service requirements and usage and how they directly influence the costs incurred.
 There are usually significant differences in cost measurement between cost accounting for external reporting and costing for managerial purposes, the latter requiring a broader perspective that measures how resource expenses are consumed and reported as costs of the organization's activities and outputs.